The authors of each manuscript are asked to confirm that:

 (VII) Final approval of manuscript: All authors

 Note: 1.
-With VI and VII, “All authors” is obligatory, while the other credits are case-based; 2.
+With VI and VII, “All authors/Both authors (when there are only two authors)” is obligatory, while the other credits are case-based; 2.
 The ‘Author contributions’ section is not required when there is only one author.

 Changes to authorship or contributorship